Mth0158/Mth0158/README.md

 Hey 👋

-My name is Mathieu, I've recently graduated from Le Wagon Lyon (Batch 548) and I am now coding on my own.
+My name is Mathieu, I am a Ruby on Rails developer.

-I am Rails and React developer and mainly interested by front-end subjects.

-I am currently working on <a href="https://github.com/Mth0158/mini-keyz">Mini-Keyz</a> which is our final project developped during Le Wagon bootcamp.

 <br>
 <br>